The Greatest Wonder of the World and American Tobacco Warehouse and Fancy Goods Emporium: Holtermann Collection

-Bernhard Otto Holtermann Holtermann came to Australia in 1858 from Hamburg.
+Bernhard Otto Holtermann came to Australia in 1858 from Hamburg.
 Initially employed as a waiter, Holtermann met Polish miner, Ludwig Beyers and the pair travelled to Hill End and began prospecting in 1861.
 Due to their lack of success Holtermann had to find work where he could and by 1868 he was the licensee of the All Nations Hotel but he and Beyers still had a claim worked by hired hands.
 In October the night-shift workers found the world's largest gold bearing reef material in goldfield.
 Holtermann was a rich man.
 He went on to live in St Leonards and became a member of the Legislative Assembly for St Leonards.

 While he was in Hill End, Holtermann had met photographers, Henry Beaufoy Merlin and Charles Bayliss.
 After he found the "Holtermann Nugget", Holtermann assisted the pair in their work by funding their project of creating a photographic documentation of the settled areas of NSW.

 These photographs included Hill End and the Gulgong goldfields and they constitute a detailed and significant record of life on the gold fields.
 They were first exhibited at the Mitchell Library in Sydney in March 1953.
 The collection included many scenes of goldfields life during the height of the early rush in the early 1870s.
 Many of the buildings included in the street scenes at Gulgong and Hill End have disappeared.

 Several of the photographs in the Holtermann collection were displayed at international exhibitions in Philadelphia and Paris where they won awards.
 The collection disappeared from view by the turn of the century.
 The collection of glass negatives resurfaced in a private home in the early 1950s.
 The photographs were exhibited in 1953 after almost 70 years.

 Among the Gulgong buildings photographed by Merlin and Bayliss was the "Greatest Wonder of the World" and the "American Tobacco Company", capturing the Moses brothers outside their stores during their ownership.
 These photographs are commemorated in the Gulgong Holtermann Museum, which now operates out of the buildings.

 Gulgong Holtermann Museum

 The buildings were refurbished in the 1970s, but subsequently fell into disrepair.
 They were then acquired for the new Gulgong Holtermann Museum, which would display the UNESCO-listed Holtermann Collection in which the buildings feature.
 The project was launched in the existing buildings in January 2015.
 The buildings subsequently underwent restoration, with attempts to return the facade to its appearance at the time of the Holtermann photographs.
 Stage 1 of the restoration was completed in May 2016.
-Three new multi-function pavilions by architect Jiri Lev were built behind the original buildings from 2015 to 2019.
+Three new multi-function pavilions were built behind the original buildings from 2015 to 2019.
 The museum officially opened on 26 October 2019.